Are creatine supplements all that they're pumped up to be?

 The claim

 Creatine supplements can help grow muscle and improve athletic performance.
-Some claim it could prevent age-related bone and muscle loss, improve brain function when you're sleep deprived and boost cognition in other ways, or even protect against Alzheimer's.
+Some claim it could prevent age-related bone and muscle loss, improve brain function when you're sleep deprived and boost cognition in other ways, or even protect against Alzheimer's disease.

 The evidence